-Up to 40 organisations across LLR are being invited to apply for a grant worth £1,870 to deliver the project, which has been developed by partners to prevent and raise awareness of Violence Against Women and Girls (VAWG).
+The Commissioner is inviting community organisations to apply for funding to cover the costs associated with specialised sexual violence prevention training packages.
+These packages have been developed by partners to prevent and raise awareness of Violence Against Women and Girls (VAWG).

 The PCC is working in collaboration with the Violence Reduction Network (VRN) and other criminal justice and public sector agencies to tackle VAWG and has recently developed a new joint VAWG Strategy for 2024-2026.
 The partnership has prioritised working with young people to prevent and raise awareness of sexual violence and is focusing work on young people between the ages of 10 and 19.